malan88/standingwater/src/markdown/posts/210717-power-and-politics.md

 this is the reason Liberalism tends toward big government economic solutions in the 20th and 21st century and in no way resembles Classical Liberalism: Liberals saw what unchecked capitalism can do.
-They saw the sweat shops and child labor and [Triangle Shirtwaist Factory][19] and _learned from it_.
+They saw the sweat shops and child labor and [Triangle Shirtwaist Factory Fire][19] and _learned from it_.
 But that's what Liberalism is about, openness to experience _and learning from it_, not abstract concepts of "liberty" and "rule of law."
 These concepts _are_ liberal, but they are not _Liberalism_.
 They are ideas spawned _from_ the liberal instinct.

 Contrariwise, Conservatism is the instinct to fear change.
 It is to recognize that systems are fragile, that people are dangerous, and that society can, and